andreas-kupries/aktive/etc/sink/README.md

   - Saving images using the `AKTIVE` format, or a host of the NetPBM formats.

-  - Converting images into a Tcl representation.
+  - Converting images into a Tcl dictionary representation.
+This is a materialization.

+  - Converting image DAGs to other representations, notably Tcl script, D2, and Markdown.
+    These do not materialize anything.
+Could be considered accessors too.

   - A `null` sink to simply trigger an image pipeline.
 Main use is performance debugging and benchmarking.